destiny-evidence/destiny-repository/docs/procedures/requesting-batch-enhancements.rst

 Enhancement Request Flow
 -------------------------

-Robots receive and process enhancement requests using a polling-based approach where the robot actively polls the repository for pending enhancement batches.
+Robots retrieve and process enhancement requests using a polling-based approach where the robot actively polls the repository for pending enhancement batches.

 For Requesters